 Key takeaways regarding duties are:

-- Ultimate responsibility for the actions of a company rest with the directors.
+- Ultimate responsibility for the actions of a company rests with the directors.

 The Privy Council dealt with the following questions regarding the actions of the director in question, Ms. Ningning Chen (Ms Chen), co-incidentally one of the Peoples’ Republic’s richest women.